Sh0rtC1rcu1t/surfline-cam/README.md

 Extremely simple HTML file to display any Surfline cam efficiently.
 Using water.css and bootstrap libraries for styling and structure.
+Also using video.js for a better/more effective display of the stream.
+It offers more customization, too.

 Ways to use:
 - Download template file and open it locally in any browser.